content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/devops/jenkins/1-jenkins-introduction-and-installation.md

 After completing the steps above, try logging in again with the added user.

-# WAR files
+## 2.3 WAR files

-The Web application ARchive (WAR) file version of Jenkins can be installed on any operating system or platform that runs a version of Java supported by Jenkins.
-See the [Java Requirements](https://www.jenkins.io/doc/administration/requirements/java) page for details.
+-   The Web application ARchive (WAR) file version of Jenkins can be installed on any operating system or platform that runs a version of Java supported by Jenkins.

+## 2.3.1

 ## Run the WAR file